 They come from all walks of life, and as you may expect, bring with them their own little quirks and joys.
 I’ve met those from other countries, other socio-economic backgrounds and different belief systems.
 Their music, their food, their values – more than entertaining and enlightening, They, above all else, have made my time with Avon meaningful.

 All things must change, I hear.
 Avon became New Avon, with new values and ways of working.
 They finally pulled the trigger on the tough decision of eliminating the balance of my position with the company.
 I’m sure someone had empathy with us, but I didn’t see it anywhere.
 That’s NEW Avon.
 Heartfelt sentiments would be the old Avon.

 The good thing… a new adventure begins soon.
 As with every job opportunity, I’m taking with me a new set of skills.
-Taking a look at our place in this world at this time… Ronnie and I are surprised to see that, it’s really time for us to take time for ourselves.
+Taking a look at our place in this world at this time… Ronnie and I have agreed it’s really time for us to take time for ourselves.
 Another new challenge awaits as I figure out how NOT to work for anyone else.
 Think I can do it?

 My first job was at the ripe old age of 15 and I earned $1.00 per hour.
 Since that time, I’ve worked with the exception of maternity leave for a few months with each child.
 Amazing how time flies!